lennihein/cpu-emulator/doc/06_evaluation.md

 The code in [@lst:our_spectre] illustrates the setup and core part of our attack.
 The block starting in line 1 performs a number of stores to prepare the victim array, starting at address `0x1000`.
 It stores eight zero bytes, followed by one byte with the value `0x41`, which constitutes the out-of-bounds element.
 This is followed by a loop over the victim array, starting in line 14.
 During this loop, register `r2` stores the index of the current element, and register `r3` stores the length of the victim array.
 The loop body starting in line 18 loads the current element of the victim array.
-It then shifts the element's value left by 4, multiplying it by 16.
-This is done because the entries of our probe array are 16 bytes apart.
+It then shifts the element's value left by 2, multiplying it by 4.
+This is done because the entries of our probe array are 4 bytes apart, which matches the default cache line size of our emulator.
 The shifted value is then used to index into the probe array, which starts at address `0x2000`.
 The loop tail starts at line 23 and increments the index into the victim array.
 It checks if the end of the victim array was reached, looping back up to line 18 if that is not the case.

-(TODO screenshot) shows the state of the BPU at the end of the last loop iteration.
+[Figure @fig:spectre1] shows the state of the BPU at the end of the last loop iteration.
 As we can see, the upcoming conditional branch that should terminate the loop is predicted as taken.
 This leads to an additional loop iteration with out-of-bounds index, that is only executed transiently.
-Continuing to the loop body, we observe that the out-of-bounds index is used to access the secret value behind the array, as shown in (TODO screenshot).
+Continuing to the loop body, we observe that the out-of-bounds index is used to access the secret value behind the array, as shown in [@fig:spectre2].
 After executing the whole program, we use the `show cache` command to investigate the state of the cache.
-As (TODO screenshot) shows, we see that the entry at index `0x41` of the probe array is cached.
+As [@fig:spectre3] shows, we see that the entry at index `0x41` of the probe array is cached.
 Thus, the secret value of the out-of-bounds array element was successfully encoded into the cache.

 ```{float=tb #lst:our_spectre}